sathvik200/DataScience-Course/Assignment #1/Readme.md

 <H1>Task #1</H1>
-1. Takes two numbers as input from the user.
+1. Takes two numbers as input from the user.<br>
-2. Performs the basic mathematical operations on these two numbers: o	Addition o	Subtraction o	Multiplication o	Division
+2. Performs the basic mathematical operations on these two numbers:<br>
+  o	Addition<br>
+  o	Subtraction<br>
+  o	Multiplication<br>
+  o	Division<br>
-3. Displays the results of each operation on the screen.
+3. Displays the results of each operation on the screen.<br>

 <H1>Task #2</H1>
-1. Takes a user's first name and last name as input.
+1. Takes a user's first name and last name as input.<br>
-2. Concatenates the first name and last name into a full name.
+2. Concatenates the first name and last name into a full name.<br>
-3. Prints a personalized greeting message using the full name.
+3. Prints a personalized greeting message using the full name.<br>